 Before I recover from the shock, Devi Singh quickly distracts me and shows me a python cuddled up next to a bush.

-If he hadn’t pointed it out, probably I wouldn’t ever notice it.
+If he hadn’t pointed it out, probably I wouldn’t even notice it.
 It was so well camouflaged!

 It is time to bid adieu to this wonderful landscape, the magnificent grasslands and all the flying beauties.